Five smart ways to save energy

 A room thermostat works by sensing the air temperature and switching the heating on when it falls below the thermostat setting.
-For a typical heating system with boiler and radiators, there will usually be one room thermostat to control the whole house.
+For a typical heating system with a boiler and radiators, there will usually be one room thermostat to control the whole house.
 You can also fit a thermostatic radiator valve on to individual radiators to control the temperature in each room.

-with up to 12 sensors around your home.
-It can even work out when a window has been left open and then adjusts the heating.
+The Evohome Wireless Radiator Zoning Kit, for example, connects to your boiler and 'talks' wirelessly with up to 12 sensors around your home.
+It can even works when a window has been left open and accordingly adjusts the heating through your radiators.

-Wireless monitors display how much electricity you use, so you can identify areas where you can cut back.
+Cheaper wireless monitors display how much electricity you use, so you can identify areas where you can cut back.

 A small device clips on to your electricity meter, while a transmitter relays data on your electricity consumption to a hand-held screen where you can view your real-time electricity consumption in kWh or pounds and pence.
 You can instantly see the impact of daily activities such as boiling a kettle or switching on the tumble drier.